UNC-CEMALB/A-Novel-Approach-for-Measuring-Allostatic-Load-Highlights-Differences-in-Stress-Burdens-due-to-Race-/README.md

 - ANOVA and post hoc t tests were run to test for differences in subjects further stratified within those demographic groups

 # 3. Mediator Distribtion Analysis (Table S4-S6)
-- Ran t test to test for statistical differences in mediators across race, sex, and smoking status groups
+- Ran t tests to test for statistical differences in mediators across race, sex, and smoking status groups